roushanverma123/roushanverma123/README.md

 ### HI There👋 I'm Roushan, A Software Engineer👨‍💻,
-working at Infosys as a full-stack Java-Angular developer!!😄 Excited about all things Cloud Native!!
+working as a full-stack developer!!😄
+Excited about all things Cloud Native!!

 <!--😄